BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heroic Defence Pony 5 points***SPECIAL
 RULES**]

-[*Beefy — Bombur's bulk makes him formidable.*]
+[*Beefy â€” Bombur's bulk makes him formidable.*]

 [*Bombur the Dwarf may choose to use the Bash Special Strike, just as if he were using a mace.*]

 [*Whilst many of the Dwarves of Thorin's Company share a great love for treasure, Bombur's heart lies with food.
 It is no surprise, therefore, that Bombur is by far the largest of the Dwarves on Thorin's quest.
-His enormous appetite is almost unending — he even eats cheese by the block!
+His enormous appetite is almost unending â€” he even eats cheese by the block!
 Bombur is courageous, kind-hearted and also a skilled chef, and he is not adverse to using his utensils as weapons should he need to.*]

-[*Lumbering — Bombur is quite overweight and is far from being nimble or agile.*]
+[*Lumbering â€” Bombur is quite overweight and is far from being nimble or agile.*]

 [*When making Jump or Climb tests, Bombur the Dwarf must re-roll results